-In a rare interview, Spear’s meets polymath Clive James to talk about his latest epic poem, Dante, Rembrandt, journalism, and his admiration for his family
+In a rare interview for issue 64 of Spear’s, the late polymath Clive James talked about his latest epic poem, Dante, Rembrandt, journalism, and his admiration for his family.
+Words by Christopher Jackson.

 Your epic poem, The River in the Sky, seems to me a summation of all the things you’ve been interested in.
 When did you begin writing it?